Yongqi-Zhuo/Syno-AE/README.md

 ## Config Files

-Because the tuning requires very long time, and there are just too many configurations to use, we have prepared grid tuners for you.
+Because the performance tuning takes very long time, and there are just too many configurations to use, we have prepared grid tuners for you.
 The grid tuners read configuration files in JSON format.
 The configuration files are located in the `AE` directory.

 `/workspace/Syno/AE/grid_tune.json` contains both the A100 configurations and the NVIDIA Jetson Orin Nano configurations.